Sending transfers

 Initiate real-time payments using our outbound Transfers API

-To start creating payouts using Fintoc's Transfers API, you just need to create an account on our Dashboard and follow these six steps:
+To start using Fintoc's Transfers API to create outbound transfers, once you have completed the setup guide, you just need to follow these steps:

 - From your backend, create a